databricks-academy/INT-JEPS-V2-IL/README.md

       1. Select **URL**
       2. Enter the URL for the desired notebook, the first one being https://raw.githubusercontent.com/databricks-curriculum/INT-JEPS-V2-IL/master/01-Databricks-Environment.py
       3. Click **Import**
-   3. Repeat these steps for each notebook.
+6. Repeat step #5 for each notebook.
 Note: The URL for each notebook will start with https://raw.githubusercontent.com/databricks-curriculum/INT-JEPS-V2-IL/master/
    - 01-Databricks-Environment
    - 02-Variables-and-Data-Types
    - 03-Conditionals-and-Loops
    - 04-Methods-Functions-Packages
    - 05-Collections-and-Classes
    - 06-Pandas
    - 07-COVID-Demo
-   4. For the labs we suggest creating the **Labs** folder and importing the corresponding notebooks into that folder.
+7. For the labs we suggest creating the **Labs** folder and importing the corresponding notebooks into that folder.
    The notebooks for this set will start with the URL
    https://raw.githubusercontent.com/databricks-curriculum/INT-JEPS-V2-IL/master/Labs
-   5. For the solutions, we suggest creating the **Solutions** folder and importing the corresponding notebooks into that folder.
+8. For the solutions, we suggest creating the **Solutions** folder and importing the corresponding notebooks into that folder.
    The notebooks for this set will start with the URL
    https://raw.githubusercontent.com/databricks-curriculum/INT-JEPS-V2-IL/master/Solutions
-6. From here you should be able to follow along with your instructor
+9. From here you should be able to follow along with your instructor